SciCompMod/memilio/cpp/benchmarks/scorep_measuring.md

 # Performance measuring with Score-P

+This file explains how to use Score-P with GCC.
+For other compilers this might look different or not work correctly.
 Once you have Score-P you can build the abm with:
 ```
 export SCOREP_WRAPPER=off #disable scorep during cmake configure